Casm9/face_recognition/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-The face recognition authentication package contains a number of useful containers with functionality that can help you with building fingerprint authentication screens for your app.
+The face recognition authentication package contains a number of useful containers with functionality that can help you with building face/fingerprint authentication screens for your app.
 The package contains description and result text.

 ## Features